 “Mobile capabilities are front of mind for all vendors because the majority of the population is booking business in some shape or form on a smartphone,” says John-Michael Jenkins, director of product marketing at Amadeus.
 “It has to be part of a venue’s digital strategy for groups.”

-Mobile-friendly websites and emails incorporate responsive design so they will render properly no matter what screen size is in use.
-And with this kind of mobile technology, you can allow guests and planners to check-in or out and complete mobile payments from their phones.
+Mobile-friendly websites and emails incorporate responsive design, so they render properly no matter what screen size is used.
+With this kind of mobile technology, you can allow guests and planners to check in or out and complete mobile payments from their phones.

 If you want to take your mobile capabilities a step further, invest in a robust mobile app.
 Mobile apps allow guests and planners to easily access things like booking options, room service, hotel and destination maps, customer service chats with staff, and any other guest services they might require.
 They can also function as a room key and allow for remote check-in/check-out.
 These apps create a two-way street of communication between the hotel and the guest or planner.
 The planner can access hotel services when they need them, and you as the hotel can get in touch with them at the right time with notifications, updates, and offers.